 Enquire about a 0% interest balance transfer credit card

 Another possible option is to transfer all your credit card debts into a single credit card account that has a 0% interest introductory rate.
 This way, you only have one credit card bill to deal with, and you don’t have to pay for interest rates.
-However, these cards come with transfer fees, so be sure to do your research first and see if you’ll save more if you do a balance transfer.
+However, these cards come with transfer fees, so be sure to research first and see if you’ll save more if you do a balance transfer.
 Also take note that the 0% interest rate only lasts for a few months or a year, so be sure to pay off the debts before the introductory rate expires.

 Consolidate your loan

 Getting a personal loan to pay off credit card debt is one way of dealing with multiple credit card bills.
 Just make sure you do your research first when looking for a personal loan lender.
 When looking for a lending company, look for one that offers a reasonable interest rate, one that’s lower than the total interest rates of all your credit card bills.
 Also, consider the flexibility of the repayment options.
 The more flexible the terms are, the easier it will be for you to pay off your bills on time.
 By consolidating all your credit card bills in a low-interest rate account, you’ll be able to save money.
-You also don’t have to remember multiple deadlines and deal with different banks, helping you save time and effort too.
+You also don’t have to remember multiple deadlines and deal with different banks, helping you save time and effort.